amanv8060/Leetcode-Questions/CONTRIBUTING.md

 This repository uses google-java-format , for instructions on how to setup [Check official docs](https://github.com/google/google-java-format)

-Ads of now , you dont need to format , the action will auto format the code , but later on you would be requried to contibute formatted code
+As of now , you dont need to format , the action will auto format the code , but later on you would be requried to contibute formatted code.